infinum/eightshift-docs/website/docs/basics/blocks-styles.md

 ## Variables

 As we said in the beginning, all CSS variables are defined within the block/component manifest.
-To avoid outputting all the variables (because you might not need them all), the attributes that will be output as variables need to be defined.

-To output an attribute as a CSS variable, you need to set the `variable` key to `default`.
-This way you will get the output of the default value or value set in the database.
+To output an attribute as a CSS variable, you need to set the `variables` key in the block/component `manifest` and define the variable markdown.

 All css variables are prepared and ready to be used in the responsive manner.

 ## Default type